 Instructions

-- Add sugar, salt, baking powder, and baking soda to a large bowl and whisk together.
-Then add the eggs, buttermilk, olive oil, vanilla extract and almond extract to the bowl and whisk together until well combined.
+- In a large bowl, whisk together the sugar, baking powder, baking soda, and salt.
+Add in the eggs, buttermilk, olive oil, vanilla extract, and almond extract and whisk together until combined.

-- Add in the flour and freeze-dried strawberries and fold together until almost fully combined.
-Fold in the fresh strawberries.
+- Add in the flour and freeze-dried strawberries and fold it in until it’s almost mixed together.

-- Scoop ¼ cup batter into each muffin cup.
+- Scoop ¼ cup batter into each paper muffin liner.

-- Sprinkle about 2 teaspoons of coarse sugar on the top of each.
+- Sprinkle each muffin with about 2 teaspoons of coarse sugar.

-- Bake in the preheated oven for 18-20 minutes or until a toothpick inserted in the middle comes out clean.
+- Bake in the preheated oven until the muffins are set and a toothpick inserted in the middle of a muffin comes out clean, 18-20 minutes.
+If the muffin edges are browning unevenly, rotate the pan halfway through baking.

 - Let cool slightly before serving.